(INCLUDING MANAGEMENT DISCUSSION AND ANALYSIS)

 (iv) Declaration of independence

-Based on the said declarations received from independent directors in the opinion ofthe Board of Directors the independent directors of the Company fulfil the conditions ofindependence and are independent of the management.
+Based on the declarations received from the Directors the Boardconfirms that the Independent Directors fulfill the conditions as specified underSchedule V of the Listing Regulations and are independent of the management.

 B. Committees of the Board